- Home

 If you invest in ethical banks and building societies, they will always look at supporting green businesses first.

-To find out more about ethical investing, check out our article; What is an ethical investment ISA?
+To find out more about ethical investing, check out our article: What is an ethical investment ISA?

 Final thoughts…

-And many other steps, like using reusable water bottles and coffee cups, eating more plant-based foods, and making your own cleaning solutions, are small steps that we can all do that really make a difference.
+Many other steps, like using reusable water bottles and coffee cups, eating more plant-based foods, and making your own cleaning solutions, are small steps that we can all do that really make a difference.

-Are you trying to live more sustainably, but are worried it might cost more?
+Are you trying to live sustainably, but are worried it might cost more?
 Or do you have any other suggestions for ways people can help the environment while also saving money?
 We’d love to hear your thoughts in the comments below.